YourthYQ/Notebook-UCLA_CS35L/eLisp.md

 ### Number
-eLisp does not have a fixed limit on the size of integers, which means it can be worked with very large numbers without overflow.
+eLisp does not have a fixed limit on the size of integers, which means it can be worked with very large numbers **without overflow**.

 ### String
 Escape Sequences: <br>